JoelineAlves/traffic-signs/README.md

 The site's colors are FireBrick in rgb format rgb(178, 34, 34) for the background of the scoring time, number of combinations, on the buttons and also as the background of the cards, also used in modal form, white also in rgb format rgb(255, 255, 255) with the purpose of focusing on the buttons, used in the modal form and also part of the card's background design.
 Lastly, the titles above the card grid, buttons, card border, scoring time, and number of combinations are all black, similarly formatted as rgb(0, 0, 0).
 These colors were selected for excellent readability and user perception, as well as attracting more attention from website visitors.

+### Typography

+The main font used on the site is Poppins, with Sans Serif as a fallback font if Poppins is not importing correctly.
+I decided to use just one font.